Skip to main content

 Querying for logs

-All queries begin with a keyword or string search.
-Special characters:
+All queries must start with either a keyword or string search.

-• * - a wildcard, for zero or more characters.
+• * - Wildcard character that matches zero or more characters

 _sourceCategory=uploads/nginx